LAPD responded to a call that "a male white and female black were involved in a sexual act"

 “Django Unchained” actress Daniele Watts says Los Angeles police allegedly detained her because they thought she was a prostitute.

 Watts, who is African-American, and her white boyfriend accuse police of racism for questioning them after they were seen showing affection in public.

-A Los Angeles police representative told CNN on Sunday that officers from its North Hollywood precinct were responding to a citizen complaint.
+An LAPD spokesman told CNN Sunday that officers from its North Hollywood precinct were responding to a citizen complaint.

-Watts’ boyfriend – Brian James Lucas, better known as celebrity chef Cheffy Be*Live – wrote in a Facebook post that police “saw a tatted RAWKer white boy and a hot bootie shorted black girl and thought we were a HO (prostitute) & a TRICK (client).”
+Her boyfriend – Brian James Lucas but better known as celebrity chef Cheffy Be*Live – wrote in a Facebook post that police “saw a tatted RAWKer white boy and a hot bootie shorted black girl and thought we were a HO (prostitute) & a TRICK (client).”

 “Two people were briefly detained, but it was revealed no crime had been committed,” Medera said.

 The man was not handcuffed, but the woman was, according to the couple.